 #1: Meditation takes up too much time

 We can largely attribute this idea to the furiously busy pace of modern life.
-However, meditation doesn’t need a huge time commitment!
+However, meditation doesn’t actually need a huge time commitment!
 The science shows that even just 20 minutes of mindful meditation each day can begin to show positive results in just a few weeks.
 Failing that, even 5 to 10 minutes a day is a great place to start.

 #2: Meditation is a religious practice